I can still remember the first hiking backpack I ever bought. I saved up from a summer job and ordered the cheapest backpack I could find on eBay.

 - OutdoorMaster Hiking Backpack 50L

-First lets take a look at the hiking backpacks, then well talk about how to choose the best one for you.
-Here is an overview of my top 3 overall picks with full reviews and our buying guide below.
+Let’s take a look at the top rated hiking backpacks, then we’ll talk about how to choose the right one for you in our buying guide below.

 Hiking Backpack Reviews

 Let’s dig into what makes a great hiking backpack and how you can choose the best one!

 Gregory has been making great backpacks for years.
 This one is no exception.
 You’ll find some of my favorite features, like hip belt pockets, air mesh back panel, and ergonomic shoulder straps.